gchq/sleeper/docs/development/design-risks-and-mitigations.md

 Each of these risks is considered separately in the following subsections.

-## Running out of memory when loading Sleeper table state into memory.
+## Running out of memory when loading Sleeper table state.

 See https://github.com/gchq/sleeper/issues/4214 for the issue that tracks possible work on this.